• REVERSE MORTGAGE INFO

 Things to Consider

-• An equity loan (if you qualify) may be a cheaper way of getting cash out of
+• An equity loan may be a cheaper way of getting cash out of

-• If your primary goal is fixing up your home and a community loan can provide
+• If your primary goal is fixing up your house and a community loan can provide adequate funds, that may be a better option.

 • If you are ill or disabled and assisted living or a nursing home is imminent, do

 not choose a Reverse Mortgage.
-If you leave your premises for 12 consecutive month, the loan will be called and will need to be repaid.
+If you leave your premises for 12 consecutive months and no other borrower remains, the loan will be due.

-• If your children invite you to live in their home and spend your remaining years with them.
-Many seniors find themselves able to move in with their children and also benefit their heirs in doing so.
+• If your children invite you to move into their home and spend your remaining years with them, this might be an option.
+Many seniors find themselves able to move in with their children and benefit their heirs by doing so.

 HECM COUNSELING IS REQUIRED.
-Your counselor will aid you in determining how well a reverse mortgage will work for you and go over alternatives.
+Your HUD-approved reverse mortgage counselor will aid you in determining how well a reverse mortgage will work for you and will review your alternatives.
 The reverse mortgage cannot proceed without this important HUD-required safeguard.

 Everything in life deserves thought.